ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template_api.md

 ScTemplate templ;
 templ.Triple(
-  anyAddr, // sc-address of known sc-element ScType::EdgeAccessVarPosPerm,  // type of unknown sc-edge ScType::NodeVar >> "_x"  // type and alias for an unknown sc-element
+  anyAddr, // sc-address of known sc-element ScType::EdgeAccessVarPosPerm,  // type of unknown sc-arc ScType::NodeVar >> "_x"  // type and alias for an unknown sc-element
 );
 templ.Triple(
-  "_x",  // say that is the same sc-element as the last on in a previous triple ScType::EdgeAccessVarPosPerm,  // type of unknown sc-edge ScType::NodeVar  // type of unknown sc-node
+  "_x",  // say that is the same sc-element as the last on in a previous triple ScType::EdgeAccessVarPosPerm,  // type of unknown sc-arc ScType::NodeVar  // type of unknown sc-node
 );
 ...